Vivek563/Institute-of-Professional-Studies/README.md

-### In this project, a website is going to be built for the Institue of Professional Studies, University of Allahabad, the team working on this project consists of Two members namely, Prakhar Verma, and Vivek Maurya.
+### In this project, a website was designed for the Institute of Professional Studies, University of Allahabad, the team working on this project consists of Two members namely, Prakhar Verma, and Vivek Maurya.

 ## Rules